Sony Mobile to cut 1,000 jobs

-Sony Corp (6758.T) will cut about 15 percent of its global workforce at mobile phone unit Sony Mobile as the Japanese giant tries to integrate the struggling business with a series of measures including moving its headquarters.
+Aug 23 Sony Corp will cut about 15 percent of its global workforce at mobile phone unit Sony Mobile as the Japanese giant tries to integrate the struggling business with a series of measures including moving its headquarters.

 Sony took over the troubled Sony Ericsson mobile phone venture at the start of this year for 1.05 billion euros ($1.3 billion), renaming it Sony Mobile.